-In 33 seasons of Survivor, there have been some amazing winners.
-It is so incredibly hard to rank them as they all played different games and had to overcome a different set of circumstances to win their seasons.
-I usually tend to believe that the most deserving player of the season will win, but that was kind of thrown out the window in Kaoh Rong when Michele won over Aubry.
-Nevertheless, these are my winner rankings from worst to first from all 33 seasons of Survivor.
-The list takes into consideration primarily how a player navigated their way through the season that they won, including their social game, strategic game, the difficulty of their win, how in-tune they were with the game, their final tribal council performance, how many votes they got and how much control they had during the season from start to finish.
-The list is not necessarily the winners ranked based on how good of a player they are, it’s the winners ranked based on how they played in the the season that they won.
+In thirty-four seasons of Survivor, there have been some amazing winners.
+It is so incredibly hard to rank them as they all played vastly different games and had to overcome a very different set of circumstances to win their seasons.
+Nonetheless, just like every Survivor nerd, The Mastermind has attempted to rank every single winner of this game from worst to first.
+The list takes into consideration primarily how a player navigated their way through the season that they won, including their social game, strategic game, the difficulty of their win, how in-tune they were with the game, their final tribal council performance, how many votes they got and probably most importantly, how much control they had during the season from start to finish.
+This list is not a ranking on how good of a player each person is, for that see Top 50 Survivor Players of All Time, this instead a list based on how well each player navigated their way through their specific season.
+These are my Survivor Winner Rankings for 2017.
 Enjoy!

 Sorry Bob Crowley, you’re the worst winner in Survivor history.
 Bob built a fake immunity idol, got dragged into various alliances due to having a likable and flexible personality and won 3 key immunity challenges to keep himself in the game.
 Other than that he wasn’t really in tune with the game, was always used as a piece to the puzzle for better players and eventually got dragged to the end of the game by Sugar.
 The fact that Susie Smith almost won this season really says a lot about how bad Bob was as a player of this game.
 Sorry Bob, you’re the bottom of the barrell and might be forever cemented in that place for all Survivor eternity.